Keeper Martin’s Tale

 But he’s not just ordinarily bad.
 Not Christopher Paolini bad.
 Not Stephenie Meyer bad.
 Not even Robert Newcomb bad.
 No, this is surpassing Eye of Argon-bad.
 This is spectacularly bad, spiritually bad, grammatically, morally, ecumenically bad.
 This is the kind of badness that Ed Wood can only dream of, brought on by the potent combination of a gigantic ego and a truly stunning lack of talent.

 Just to clarify, for curious readers – this book is the exact same, a virtual carbon copy, as The Kingdoms and the Elves of the Reaches and The Kingdoms and the Elves of the Reaches II.
-This is the ‘adult’ version of the story, which means that Stanek split the story in half and released them again in ‘children’s’ versions.
+This is the ‘adult’ version of the story (available on Amazon!), which means that Stanek split the story in half and released them again in ‘children’s’ versions.
 That, and different chapter titles, are the only real changes.
 The text itself is identical.